 MY STATEMENT ON ACCOMMODATIONS:

 My belief is that we ALL need accommodations.
 What we need to be successful in our learning will be different from person to person, and I believe that acknowledging and valuing those differences will make our class more powerful and rewarding.
-Therefore, I am committed to using Universal Design Learning (UDL) for equitable access to education.
-I have put many of these UDL practices into the design of the course (see above for equitable policies), but I believe in designing the class in collaboration with you, so please let me know what accommodations you need to access the class fully.
+Therefore, I am committed to using Universal Design for Learning (UDL) for equitable access to education.
+I have put many of these UDL practices into the design of the course, but I believe in designing the class in collaboration with you, so please let me know what accommodations you need to access the class fully.
 I am always learning in collaboration with students to design sustainable accommodations for all of us.